The "Big Lao"

 The year was 1975 and the first wave of refugees from Laos set foot on American soil.
 Among them was a scrawny four-year-old boy who would one day achieve greatness, fall, and rise again.
 That skinny refugee boy would one day become "The Big Lao".

 Phoothaphone Ko Chanthadouangsy was born in Mukdahan, Thailand to parents from Savannakhet, Laos.
 The two cities are separated by the Mekong River and Ko spent his early years in Savannakhet.
-Ko’s father was a Lieutenant Colonel in the Royal Lao Army and fled with his family across the Mekong River after the communist takeover.
+Ko’s father was a Lieutenant Colonel in the Royal Lao Army and fled with his family across the Mekong River after the war.
 The family was resettled in the United States in late 1975 when Ko was four.
 His father decided to shorten their last name to Chandetka.

 After a brief stay in Lima, OH, the Chandetka’s became one of the first Lao refugee families to settle in Elgin, IL.
 Being small and different Ko was often picked on by his classmates.
 A large wave of Laotians began settling in the area in 1979 and today Elgin boasts one of the largest Lao populations in the United States.
 As a child, Ko loved comic books and superheroes and became obsessed with looking like one after he began lifting weights in his basement.
 As Ko grew bigger the name-calling and bullying he faced began to subside and he actually became intimidating to some.
 Inspired by Arnold Schwarzenegger he poured everything into bodybuilding and won his first National NPC title at nineteen in 1991.
 This childhood superhero fantasy was fast becoming a reality.